 Have you calculated your retirement planning goals, and have you committed to regular savings goals in writing?
 If not, then what’s stopping you?

 Do you have a step-by-step action plan based on proven principles that will lead to financial success?
 If not now, then when?
 (If you'd like help with this see our wealth planning course here.)
 Time is working against you every day you wait.

-It’s not enough to just calculate your retirement savings number, fund your 401(k), and put it away on a shelf to gather dust.
+It’s not enough to just calculate your retirement savings number, fund your 401(k), and then put everything on auto-pilot.

 You must review your asset allocation, investment performance, and total savings on a regular basis and make changes as necessary so you leave nothing to chance.